Ancient Vessels

 Building the Queen Mary is not simple as many might think.
 It's a historic ship that is still afloat and numerous makers gave their models wrong features.
 Stairs without handrails is one of the most obvious to see.
 Hull shape is a huge rampant problem.
 Our primarily wood RMS Queen Mary ocean liner model features:

-- Superior hollow hull, plank-on-frame construction.
+- Superior hollow hull.

 - Windows are cutouts (not black decal or indentation).
 They are clean, uniform, and aligned.